 Some people think that that there are fixed steps that everyone who went through emotional abuse should take in order to recover but that’s not true.
 For example someone who developed inferiority feelings and low self-esteem as a result of the abuse will need to take different steps than a person whose social life got ruined by the abusive partner.

 Following the wrong steps can not only prevent you from healing but it can also make you believe that you are stuck.
 When someone follows instructions that do not match his real problem and find out that they are not working, he may start to believe that there is no way out.
 That is why it is important to understand how the abuse affected you psychologically before you follow any instructions.
-(See: how to stop a narcissist from ruining your self-esteem)
+(See: how to forget a narcissist after going no contact)

 Examining your Childhood